Pride in Lagos

-Pride in Lagos is an annual LGBT pride festival held during the last week of June in Lagos, Nigeria.
-Founded in 2021 by QueerCity Media under the leadership of Olaide Kayode Timileyin, it serves as a platform for visibility, community building, advocacy, and celebration in a highly restrictive legal and social context.
+Pride in Lagos is an annual LGBTQ pride festival held during the last week of June in Lagos, Nigeria.
+Founded in 2021 by QueerCity Media, the festival is founded and managed by Olaide Kayode Timileyin, it serves as a platform for visibility, community building, advocacy, and celebration in a highly restrictive legal and social context.

 The event has drawn hundreds of queer people each year and has been held consecutively since 2021.
-The 2022 festival marked Nigeria’s first publicly recognised, week-long Pride celebration.
+The 2022 festival marked Nigeria's first publicly recognised, week-long Pride celebration.

-In June 2024, Pride in Lagos hosted a major Ball in honor of the late Fola Francis, marking the start of Pride Month which paid tribute to her trailblazing legacy as Nigeria's first openly transgender model at Lagos Fashion Week and her contributions to the local ballroom and LGBTQ+ community.

 Context

 In Nigeria, same-sex relationships, public displays of affection between same-sex persons, and LGBTQ+ organisations are criminalised under the Same-Sex Marriage (Prohibition) Act of 2014, which carries penalties of up to 14 years imprisonment.
 Despite pervasive stigma, an underground queer culture has persisted in Lagos, including inclusive spaces within fashion, digital communities, and ballroom scenes.

 History

-2021 – Founding

 Pride in Lagos debuted in June 2021 as a series of discreet events like panels, film screenings, and workshops to foster solidarity and community, marking one of the few structured pride events in Nigeria to date.